 Heather Kirkconnell is an organist and music pedagogue based in Bowling Green, Kentucky.
-She has experience teaching and leading music for children and adults of all ages.
+She is Organist and Accompanist at Settle Memorial United Methodist Church in Owensboro, KY.

-Before relocating, Heather was the Director of Music at Grace Episcopal Church in Newton, Massachusetts.
-She directed the choirs, played the organ, and supported the many ministries of the parish.
+Heather has served previously as the Children’s Choir Director at The Presbyterian Church, Bowling Green, KY and was the Director of Music and Organist at Grace Episcopal Church in Newton, Massachusetts.
 While at Grace, she introduced new music and liturgical practices and helped shape the welcoming and engaging service.
 Drawing from many different sources, Heather believes in weaving tradition in with the congregation’s experience of new music and genres, paying attention to the theology, accessibility, aesthetics, and message in every service.
 Leading a choir of volunteers and professionals, Heather directed such diverse works as John Rutter’s Requiem, William Byrd’s Second Service, and Moses Hogan’s Wade in the Water.

 In 2017, Heather was the Artistic Director for the Woods Hole Cantata Consort, a summertime community chorale and chamber orchestra founded in 1973.
 During her tenure, she performed a fundraising concert, hired and rehearsed the orchestra and soloists, worked with the Board to advertise, and conducted two standing-room-only performances of Bach’s Cantata 98 “Was Gott tut das ist wohlgetan” and part I of Mendelssohn’s Elijah.